 Of course, we soon learn that the anticipation is often strangely sweeter than the ultimate gratification.

-You may be thinking I'm an alcoholic or wondering whether I'm unaware that NYC features both terrific beer pubs and excellent beer shops.
-Why make it when you could just buy it and be assured of a good product every time?
+Of course that brings up the question of why one would make it when you could just buy it and be assured of a good product every time?

 I chose the Belgian Tripel kit, though the Brew Shop also offers a Grapefruit Honey Ale, a Berry Red Ale and a Chocolate Maple Porter — which may be next on my to-do list if all goes well with the Belgian.